 "Wait!
 I don't understand.
 Haruka and Michiru – they couldn't sense that it was us using our powers.
 They really thought we were the enemy.
 But you…You knew.
 How?"

 "My powers have had far longer to develop than any of yours.
 I can sense things more subtly and deeply.
 I could feel it when you transformed beyond your normal senshi selves, and I could feel it when you used your powers in those forms.
-And at the same time, I could feel that Haruka and Michiru were transformed, fighting desperately.
+And at the same time, I could feel that Haruka and Michiru were afraid for their lives.
 I wasn't sure what it meant, but when Haruka came to me with the story of Michiru's kidnapping…I guessed that you had all been playing a very silly game."